How to use Growhold

 Take it to Chat

-Chat is where signal becomes thinking.
-Bring what you found in Insights into a conversation and ask what it means for your product, your positioning, or your next move.
-Chat draws from the market data, your uploaded knowledge, and everything your workspace has already produced.
-You can explore a direction broadly, pressure-test a hypothesis, or work toward a specific output.
-When you land on something worth keeping, ask Chat to create a card.
+Bring what you found in Insights into a conversation and explore what it means for your product or next feature.
+Chat draws from market data, your uploaded knowledge, and everything your workspace has already produced.
+You can explore a direction broadly, test a hypothesis, or work toward a specific output.
+When the conversation produces something worth keeping, ask Chat to create a card.
 That card flows into your workspace and is available to every agent run that follows.

 Take it to Chat